kanchi9390/NxtTrendz/README.md

 > - Don't change the component folder names as those are the files being imported into the tests.
 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.

+# Title

+    Interactive Digital marketing application

+## Objective

+    Building a modern, visually appealing, and userfriendly dynamic website using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

+## Tech Stack

+    MERN (MongoDB, Express.js, React.js, Node.js) stack.

+## Completion Instructions

+### Functionality

+1. Landing Page:
+• Create an engaging landing page with a clear call-to-action.
+• Implement smooth animations or transitions for an enhanced user experience.
+• Include relevant sections introducing the digital marketing company's core values and services.

+2. About Us Page:
+• Develop a page providing information about the digital marketing company, its mission, and team members.
+• Use a clean and minimalistic design for improved readability.
+3. Blog Page:
+• Implement a blog page that displays multiple blog posts.
+• Each blog post should have a featured image, title, brief description, and a "Read More" link.
+• Clicking on a blog post should lead to a detailed page with the full content.
+4. Services Page:

+• Create a services page showcasing cards for various services the digital marketing agency provides.
+• When a service card is clicked, it should redirect to a new page providing detailed information about that specific service.
+• Use effective design to highlight key features of each service.
+5. Contact Us Form:
+• Design a contact us form with fields for name, email, phone, and message.
+• On form submission, the information should be sent to a designated email address.
+• Implement client-side and server-side form validation.

+### Guidelines to develop a project

+Utilize GitHub
+Commit code regularly and commit messages should be clear Include a README file explaining the project setup, usage instructions, and any additional information The repo should be well organized and easy to understand.
+The code should be clean, modular, and well-structured The application should be visually appealing.
+The application should handle all the errors.

+### Submission Instructions

+#### Must Have

+    List the Instructions to follow while submitting the project mentioned in the Assignment, if any

+#### Nice to Have

+    List the suggested instructions to follow while submitting the project mentioned in the Assignment, if any

+## Resources

+### Design files

+    List the references of design files required for the Assignment

+### APIs

+    List the APIs, providing any relevant endpoints, documentation links, or access keys, required for the Assignment if any

+### Third-party packages

+    List the Third-party packages required for the Assignment, if any